AstroJacobLi/mrf/docs/source/index.rst

 Citation
 --------

-``mrf`` is free software made available under MIT License.
+``mrf`` is a free software made available under MIT License.
 For details see the LICENSE file.
 If you use this package in your work, please cite van Dokkum et al. (in prep).

 You are welcome to report bugs in ``mrf`` via creating issues at https://github.com/AstroJacobLi/mrf/issues.